boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/bar-chart.md

 ### Title Auto Font Size

-On enabling Auto Font size, the font size of the title will be adjusted automatically based on the screen resolution.
+`On enabling Auto Font Size, the font size of the title will be adjusted automatically based on the screen resolution.

 **Font Size**